Vicat softening point

 Standards to determine Vicat softening point include ASTM D 1525 and ISO 306, which are largely equivalent.

+One advantage of measuring the softening point using the Vicat test rather than heat deflection temperature is that the Vicat is less sensitive to internal stresses introduced by processes like injection molding.

-The vicat softening temperature can be used to compare the heat-characteristics of different materials.
+The Vicat softening temperature can be used to compare the heat-characteristics of different materials.

 Four different methods may be used for testing.